Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 index=company_A_network sourcetype=guest_ap AND ((ext_ip="172.111.111.111") OR (ext_ip="172.222.222.222") OR (ext_ip="172.333.333.333"))
 ```

+**When to Use Subsearch**
+- Subsearch can be an expensive operation due to resource usage (CPU/Memory).
+- Limitations (Adjustable by Administrator):
+    - Default 60s execution limit.
+(Results return regardless of completion)
+    - Default limit of 10,000 results.
+- Real time search == All time by default (Time modifiers to control timeframe)
+- stats and eval in single search == Enhanced performance.

 ## Search Under the Hood
 Data Storage | Crafting efficient searches | Troubleshooting commands